Atherys/AtherysDoclet/README.md

 # AtherysDoclet

 This is the Javadoc doclet for generating documentation for AtherysScript from the Java code.
-To run it, download the latest [release](https://github.com/Atherys-Horizons/AtherysDocs/releases) and run it with the following command:
+To run it, download the latest [release](https://github.com/Atherys-Horizons/AtherysDocs/releases), unzip it and run it with the following command:

 ```
 python docgen.py paths/to/dependent/jars path/to/plugin/directory